rarelyprolific/adventure-playground/README.md

 3. Run both SimpleWebApi and SQL Server containers in a dev-network using docker compose.
 4. Attempt to call SQL Server from SimpleWebApi to prove database connectivity.
 Just use https://github.com/DapperLib/Dapper for simplicity!
 No EF!
 5. Figure out how best to seed a database?
 Bootstrap a populated database and bake into an image _(fast and ephemeral)_ or persist a database or databases by attaching as/swapping between volumes?
+6. Can you just have SQL Server running in docker compose and then connect to it from SimpleWebApi running in Visual Studio?
+Can you add to same docker network?

 ## Docker Notes